Felipebc2/Felipebc2/README.md

  🌱 Currently improving my skills as Data Research, Web Development and FullStack.

- 👾 Currently my main languages ​​are C/C++, Python and Java

  😁 Sometimes I make some 3D models with Maya

  </div>